 With road accidents and crime rates being as they are, you might be be hospitalised at least once during your lifetime.

 How will you be able to afford a shortfall that often exceeds the amount paid by the medical aid?

-If you are a member of a medical aid plan and would like a single FREE quote for gap cover, submit the form on this page.
+If you are a member of a medical aid plan and would like a single quote for gap cover for your family, simply just submit the form on this page.

 All info was correct at time of publishing